AndySimph/temp/README.md

 # CS 5200

-For MST class CS5200 Analysis of Algorithms semester project.
+For Missouri University of Science and Technology class CS5200 Analysis of Algorithms semester project.